 - Mpho Mphego: Mpho’s README is very minimal and concise.
 He hasn’t gone too overboard with the design.
 He has put up a simple GIF at the top that greets a visitor with information about himself.
 Mpho then follows this up with information on his current venture into machine learning and cloud architecture courses.
 Mpho later lists out ways for people to connect with him by providing his e-mail address and a link to his Calendly.
 Mpho rounds OFF his README by providing insights into his repository, his recent blog posts, and links to his social media profiles at the bottom.

 GitHub provides developers with a good platform to showcase their coding skills.
+It looks like an attractive improvement on a norm that many GitHub users are already accustomed to including README at the profile level.
 The profile README thus serves as the perfect initial touchpoint for any visitor.
 Hence, to make sure that developers leave a long-lasting impression on the visitors and make sure they keep coming back for more developers must reasonable amount of time on their profile README.

 Since the profile README is fully under the control of the developers they can keep on updating the content on a consistent basis and build up credibility that rewards them with long-lasting benefits.